tonymm81/web_page/client/README.md

  Now we add the working place id:s view and add also delete buttons to employer view, where user can delete employee or workplace id:s.
  This feature not working now but i will build it soon.

+ ### bug:
+ Employer can now delete created workingplace ids but all data removal to specific employee doesnt work.
+ And also i have to make use_effect rules in client software some another way.
+Now it makes after delete request also get request..
+ I think that i have to plan that delete all database searches.
+Whatid number we need..

 ## npm installs in this project: